medic/rdt-capture/readme_assets/api.md

 * `Mat inputMat`: the candidate video frame (in grayscale)

 **Returns:**
-* `ExposureResult exposureResult`: whether the candidate video frame `inputMat` has a reasonable brightness
+* `ExposureResult exposureResult`: whether `inputMat` has a reasonable brightness

 ### measureSharpness()
 **Signature:** `double sharpness = measureSharpness(Mat inputMat)`
-**Purpose:** Calculates the Laplacian variance of the candidate video frame
+**Purpose:** Calculates the Laplacian variance of the candidate video frame as a metric for sharpness
 **Parameters:**
 * `Mat inputMat`: the candidate video frame (in grayscale)